PdotRajkumar/ML_project_R-language-1/README.md

 # Credit card fraud detection

-In this project I have built various machine learning models to predict fradulent credit card tarnsactions.
+In this project I have built various machine learning models to predict fradulent credit card tarnsactions in R language.